 The number next to the horse's name is the number of days since the horse last raced.
 You may also see a "C", "D", "CD", "B" or "BF" next to the number.

 - C: This horse has won on this course before.

 - D: This horse has won over this distance before.

-- CD: Is a combination of the two above.
+- CD: This is a combination of the two above.

-- B: Means the horse is wearing blinkers. (a piece of equipment worn by horses to prevent them from either seeing to the side, rear or both).
+- B: The horse is wearing blinkers (a piece of equipment worn by horses to prevent them from either seeing to the side, rear or both).

 - BF: This means this particular horse was the favourite choice for betters in its last race but was beaten by another horse.